You have 140,000 competitors…

 Based on these assumptions you can have a starting place for your revenue forecast

 Expenses are a bit easier to project in the first year.
 Here are expenses that you should expect:

 Step 4 – Getting a Loan for a Photography Startup

 In addition to these monthly expenses, you will also have several thousand dollars of startup costs to buy a computer, photo editing software, a camera, and accessories.
 You will be able to add these in the “Assets” section of ProjectionHub.
 Once you add those startup costs, you will be able to determine how much of a personal investment you will need to make, or how large of a loan you will need.
 I added the following startup costs/assets:

 Then you can add a loan (maybe it is a loan from friends and family) for your startup.
 I am assuming you will need about $10,000 in startup funds to make the cash flow work.

 Step 5 – Transition from your Day Job to your Business

 I titled this blog post as a transition from Hobby to Full-time because it will need to be a transition.
-As you can see in this set of example photography startup cash flow projections it is simply a tough business to jump into full time right away.
+It is simply a tough business to jump into full time right away.
 In this projection I assumed you paid yourself $250 per month for the first 3 months and then increased that by $250 every 3 months for the first year.
 You obviously will need to have another source of income in the first year.